 Where it falls short

-- Hot sleepers who react fast to heat buildup
+- Hot sleepers who notice heat quickly

 - Combination sleepers who want faster pushback